whot/python-libevdev/doc/source/tutorial.rst

             device.enable(libevdev.EV_KEY.BTN_MIDDLE)
             print('Free middle buttons for everyone!')

-Unsurprisingly, the device won't generate events for axes it doesn't have.
-So this is usually only useful to have device-specific quirks in one place and then assume that devices are behaving correctly.
+Unsurprisingly, the physical device won't generate events for axes it doesn't have.
+Enabling event codes is generally only useful to fix device-specific quirks in one place and then assume that devices are behaving correctly.

 .. note::